 1. Maintain your focus

-Regularly think about your goals and remind yourself of why you want to reach them.
-This can be done in whatever way suits you, from focusing on them each morning, to including them in your daily journaling.
+Regularly think about your goals to remind yourself of why you want to reach them.
+This can be done in whatever way prefer, from focusing on them each morning, to including them in your daily journaling.
 You may even wish to listen to goal focused guided meditations and positive and uplifting music and podcasts.
 Whatever you decide, find what works for you and stick to it.

 2. Create a vision board

-Find some images that sum up your goal and create a vision board to help you to stay on track.
+Collect some images that sum up your goal and create a vision board to help you stay on track.
 It could include images, inspirational quotes, mantras or anything else that will support you with some creative visualisation.
 Having a visual reference point is a great way to stay focused.